 Students of BSc (Hons) in Data Science and Analytics (63425)

-- Eligible students should submit application form AS147 during the 2nd round application period from 13 to 16 Nov 2018 to their Major Department for endorsement.
-Please fill the form AS147 with Minor Programme Title: Minor In Applied Mathematics, Programme Code: 63421, Stream: YAM.
+- Eligible students should submit application form AR147 during the 1st round application period to their Major Department for endorsement.
+Please fill the form AR147 with Minor Programme Title: Minor In Applied Mathematics, Programme Code: 63421, Stream: YAM.

 - The endorsed applications will be sent to AMA for final approval.